-First and foremost, try to stop comparing yourself to others especially the lives that you see online.
+- Quit Comparing – First and foremost, try to stop comparing yourself to others, especially the lives that you see online.
 It’s incredibly rare that anyone ever portrays anything but the perfect life online.
-So whilst looking at the pictures of that perfect family holiday to the Maldives might leave you stressed and worrying about you can possibly afford even a simple holiday this year, say to yourself you don’t know what’s going on behind the scenes.
+So whilst looking at the pictures of that perfect family holiday to a luxury resort might leave you stressed and worrying about you can possibly afford any type of holiday this year, say to yourself you don’t know what’s going on behind the scenes.

-Stay active and healthy is essential for your mental health and is proven to reduce anxiety.
+- Focus On Your Wellbeing – Staying active and healthy is essential for your mental health and is proven to reduce anxiety.
 You don’t need to spend a fortune on a gym membership in order to exercise.
-Go out for a walk or a jog or try some of the free home workouts on YouTube.
-Park Runs are a great way to stop isolating yourself (another sign of anxiety) and keep active, plus the fresh air and sunshine are a great way to help combat anxiety.
+Going out for a walk or a jog or try some of the free home workouts on YouTube.
+Couch To 5K is an NHS-approved app for increasing your fitness with running.
+Plus, the fresh air and sunshine are a great way to help combat anxiety.

-Most importantly of all banish the shame that you have associated with your finances.
-Don’t be afraid to talk about your anxieties, opening up is vital for boosting your mental health.
+- Banish Shame – Most importantly of all, banish the shame that you have associated with your finances.
+Don’t be afraid to talk about your anxieties; opening up is vital for boosting your mental health.
 Speak with a family member or a close friend can offer the relief and support you need.
 Alternatively, a debt charity can offer the outlet you need.
 They’ll also provide the resources you may need to plan an effective strategy for any money worries that you may have.